baileyalo/ACA-py-Contoller-BPA/README.md

+Description

+Hyperledger Aries Cloud Agent Python (ACA-Py) is a foundation for building decentralized identity applications and services running in non-mobile environments.

 This project is building and run an ACA-py And BPA , a controller was created to be used a middle man to communicate with the BPA and ACA-py

 Technologies and Framework used: